Chaim Walder: Orthodox reaction

 By contrast, senior Haredi rabbi, Gershon Edelstein claimed that Walder had wrongly been publicly shamed by his critics; an act tantamount to murder and worse than illicit sexual relationships.
 Edelstein and Chaim Kanievsky had six months prior written a personal endorsement of Walder's latest book.
 Yehoshua Eichenstein similarly claimed that Walder's detractors were guilty of his murder and that teachers should educate their students of the injustice perpetrated against him by wicked people.
 He later moderated his stance after meeting with seven of the victims.
 Chief Rabbi David Lau visited the Walder family who were sitting shiva but did not offer comment on Walder's behavior or offer support to his victims until much later, for which he was roundly criticized.
 Consequently, several members of the Rabbinical Council of America decided to boycott a meeting with Lau.

 Nissim ben Shimon, who had previously defended Eliezer Berland, said Walder was a great person who did many good deeds.
-Tzvi Tau said that Walder was the victim of a plot and one shouldn't believe the accusations which were all lies, and though he later met with Eliyahu and said they had "settled their differences," he reiterated this view in a public letter in early January.
-Rafi Feuerstein said that he'd removed Tau's books from his library, in addition to Walder's, in protest at his comments.
+Tzvi Tau said that Walder was the victim of a plot and one should not believe the accusations which were all lies, and though he later met with Eliyahu and said they had "settled their differences", he reiterated this view in a public letter in early January.
+Rafi Feuerstein said that he had removed Tau's books from his library, in addition to Walder's, in protest at his comments.
 In November 2022, the Israeli Police opened an investigation into accusations that Tau had sexually abused minors; the Walder story had convinced his alleged victims to go public.
 Zev Leff said that victims of sexual abuse should not be believed unless their claims are tested in beth din in front of the accused, and that Walder wrongly lost his livelihood after his books were banned.
-Tziporah Heller said that lashon hara had killed Walder and that people were not allowed to judge him, only Hashem or an appointed dayan could do this; though after facing a backlash, she clarified that she'd been uninformed and in denial.
+Tziporah Heller said that lashon hara had killed Walder and that people were not allowed to judge him, only Hashem or an appointed dayan could do this; though after facing a backlash, she clarified that she had been uninformed and in denial.

 Haredi activists in Israel distributed around 320,000 flyers in protest of the leadership's response to the sexual abuse accusations.
 The leaflets said "We all believe the victims" and depicted a distressed child with someone's hand covering her mouth with a bracelet on the wrist reading "lashon hara does not talk to me".